Rick Hill Artwork

 In a given collection year, if you have “no data”, you have to submit an official letter or e-mail to the appropriate Divisional administrative assistants stating that no specimens were collected.
 This letter or e-mail will serve as your annual report.

-Data must be submitted for all vertebrate fish and wildlife species collected, and data on the following list of invertebrates shall be reported as well: Mussels (Class Bivaliva), Crayfish (Class Decopoda), and Federally threatened or endangered invertebrates.
+Data must be submitted for all vertebrate fish and wildlife species collected, and data on the following list of invertebrates shall be reported as well: Mussels (Class Bivalvia), Crayfish (Class Decopoda), and Federally threatened or endangered invertebrates.

 Data must be in a format specified by the department.